jaycecox/PyBer/README.md

 ## Summary
 To address the disparities among the city types I recommend:

-* In order to bring 'Total Fares' for rural and suburban areas up, I recommend increasing the nummber of drivers for these areas.
+* In order to bring 'Total Fares' for rural and suburban areas up, I recommend increasing the number of drivers for these areas.
 This will increase the 'Total Rides' in these areas and thus increase the 'Total Fares' for the rural and suburban areas.

 * In order to increase 'Average Fare per Ride' and 'Average Fare per Driver' for urban areas, I recommend increasing the fare cost per ride.